Experimental simulation of postselected closed timelike curves for decoding scrambled quantum information: Quantum information scrambling and out-of-time-order correlators

-The average value of the OTOC in Eq.~(\ref{eq:OTOC}) can be directly calculated by the success probability $\mathcal{P(\psi)}$ of time travel in our decoding protocol~\cite{yoshida2017}:
+The average value of the OTOC in Eq.~(\ref{eq:OTOC}) can be directly calculated by the success probability $\mathcal{P(\psi)}$ of ``time travel'' in our decoding protocol~\cite{yoshida2017}:

-(see Methods).
-Here, the double integral represents the Haar average over all unitary operators $W$ and $V$ on the corresponding subsystems, and the single integral averages over all initial states $|\psi\rangle$ in our protocol.
-The average success probability of time travel through the PCTC decreases as the average value of the OTOC decays.
+(see Appendix~\ref{sec:QIS_PCTC_proof} for the derivation).
+Here, the double integral is defined with respect to the normalized Haar measure on the unitary group.
+This means that $dW$ and $dV$ denote sampling $W_\textrm{E}$ and $V_\textrm{A}$ uniformly from all unitary operators, in the sense that the distribution is unchanged under left or right multiplication by any unitary.
+Similarly, $d\psi$ is the normalized Haar measure over pure states $|\psi\rangle$ in our protocol.
+Equation~(\ref{eq:avg-OTOC}) shows that the average success probability of ``time travel'' through the PCTC decreases as the average value of the OTOC decays.